Snabb (Barking): IoT Controller to Run Automated Car Park Gates

 Developing Next-Generation IoT Solutions

 Since finishing the initial solution, we continually worked with the Snabb team.
-Our aim was to further develop the modem board, so they can use it for their smart car wash business, Wwwash.
+We aimed to further develop the modem board, so they can use it for their smart car wash business, Wwwash.